itumejia/Dogbook/README.md

 ## Overview
 ### Description
 This is a social network for dogs.
 In this app dogs owners will be able to create user profiles their dogs.
 In their profile they will be able to update photos of their dogs and everything they do.
 Also, each profile will have useful information for other dogs owners, like the breed, age, if the dog is looking for friends and contact information of the owner.
 This way, dogs will be able to connect with each others (as well as their owners).
+It also offers a nice way to connect with other people, the _Dogs Nearby Map_, which will have markers of posts that have a location attached, so that the users can find other users that are geographically close.

 ### App Evaluation
 [Evaluation of your app across the following attributes]